webzakimbo/bcome-read-the-docs-guides/docs/source/built-in-commands/pseudo-tty.rst

 For example, this could be to tail a log, or to access a remote console, such as a MySQL console.

-The following AsciiCast illustrates how to utilise pseudo-tty to execute a 'top' command and then tail a log file:
+The following AsciiCast illustrates how to utilise pseudo-tty to execute a 'top' command.

 .. raw:: html